-Comprised of more than 40 different facilities, Allegiance reaches the residents of Jackson, Hillsdale, Lenawee, Ingham, Calhoun and Washtenaw counties and beyond.
+Comprised of more than 40 different facilities, Henry Ford Allegiance reaches the residents of Jackson, Hillsdale, Lenawee, Ingham, Calhoun and Washtenaw counties and beyond.
 Wherever we are in the region, our mission remains constant.
 We lead our community to better health and well-being at every stage of life.
 Our vision is to create Michigan’s healthiest community through exceptional health care and inspiring a passion for wellness.

 Health System Highlights